 Fall 2017: Divya Anantharaman, Independent Taxidemist, Friends Forever Taxidermy; Morbid Anatomy Museum

 Terry Catapano is the Making and Knowing Project’s Digital Lead, overseeing the development, maintenance, and preservation of the Project’s digital assets.
-He is a Librarian and Special Collections Analyst in Columbia Libraries’ Division of Digital Library and Scholarly Technologies.
+He is an Information Analyst at the University of California, Berkeley’s Bancroft Library.
+Previously, Terry was a Librarian and Special Collections Analyst in Columbia Libraries’ Division of Digital Library and Scholarly Technologies.
 As Chair of the Society of American Archivists’ Schema Development Team, he was responsible for the development of Encoded Archival Description version 3, and is a member of the ArchivesSpace Technical Advisory Group and the Editorial Board for the Metadata Encoding and Transmission Standard (METS).
 Terry is also Vice President of Plazi Verein, leading the development of the TaxPub extension of the National Library of Medicine/National Center for Biotechnology Information Journal Publishing DTD, and working on digitizing, text mining, and providing open access to the literature of biological systematics, including collaborations with WikiData, the Encylopedia of Life, the Global Biodiversity Information Facility (GBIF), ZooBank, and CERN.